 Government loans and grants are available to part-time students who are registered in eligible programs.
 It is important to be aware that part-time funding assesses only for tuition, student fees, books and supplies, transportation, and child care.
 You will not be assessed for living costs.

-StudentAid BC 2017-18 Application for full-time government loans & grants are now available.
+The StudentAid BC Application for fstudent loans & grants is now open and available for 2020 applications.

 What does it mean to be a part-time student for the purposes of financial aid?